JuliaSobczak/JuliaSobczak.github.io/_posts/2024-01-09-the-land-and-sea-park.md

 This time we all got in the water and my dad tied the skiff to himself to drift along with it.
 Initially there was nothing to see, just white sand and seagrass.
 The water surrounding us was semi-murky and suddenly, the rays seemed to materialize out of the cloudy blue.
 Sixteen beautiful eagle rays gave a new meaning to the word graceful as they approached us.

 The sheer size of them was astounding.
 I have never seen one that large, much less sixteen at once.
-They easily reached eight feet from fin to fin and had to approach twenty feet in length with their slender, whip-like tails.
+They easily reached eight feet from fin to fin and had to approach fifteen feet in length with their slender, whip-like tails.
 Eagle rays tend to be shy around humans and keep a healthy distance but these ones didn’t seem too concerned with us.

 ![cluster-o-rays](/images/cluster-o-rays.JPG)

-*Adult spotted eagle rays can weigh over five hundred pounds, and I'm sure all of these were contenders*
+*Adult spotted eagle rays can weigh over 500 lbs*

 I repeatedly dove down alongside them to get a better view.
 They seemed nearly as curious of us as we were of them.
 Strangely one of them was missing its tail.
 Again and again they faded away at the edge of our vision and reappeared, their elegant swimming looked so effortless.
 They don’t appear to move very quickly, but keeping up with them was impossible.
 Slowly the current relocated us into shallower water and the rays were gone.